julianruben/mycode/README.md

 # mycode
-Backup of my Python code as part of training.
+Backup of my Python code as part of training.Typing in the VIM.